dydxprotocol/v4-documentation/pages/validators/hardware_requirements.md

 ## Minimum Specs

-The minimum recommended specs for running a node is the following:
+The minimum recommended specifications for running a node are the following:

 - 8-core, x86_64 architecture processor
-- 64 GiB RAM
+- 64 GB RAM
-- 500 GiB of locally attached SSD storage
+- 500 GB of locally attached SSD storage

-For example, an AWS instance like the `r6id.2xlarge`, or equivalent.
+For example, the AWS instance `r6id.2xlarge` meets the required specifications.